 The program is designed primarily for second-year law students, although first-year students (and to a lesser extent), third-year students, sometimes also participate.
 The program is carefully structured and administered to provide a supportive environment geared toward success because we want every summer associate to earn and accept an offer to become a Dickinson Wright associate.
 We view the Summer Associate Program as key to our goal to identify and attract the most highly qualified law students, who will drive the firm’s strategic growth.

-The Summer Associate Program is run by a "Summer Team," led by the chair of our Recruitment Committee together with two assignment coordinators and two social coordinators.
+The Summer Associate Program is run by a "Summer Team," led by the chair of our Recruitment Committee together with two assignment coordinators, two social coordinators, and our Recruitment Coordinator.
 Each summer associate is assigned two formal mentors (one member and one associate).

 Summer associates complete high-quality writing assignments that can span nearly every department in the law firm - from commercial, appellate and employment litigation, to corporate finance, real estate, bankruptcy and intellectual property.
 Summer associates also participate in “real world” lawyer experiences, such as attending deal closings, strategic meetings with clients, depositions, trials and arbitrations to provide an understanding of the work they will perform if they continue their career at Dickinson Wright.